 Article 25 - Final Provisions

 1. The English version of this Statutes is the original text.

 2. The present Statutes enters into force with immediate effect.

-Done at Pretoria, South Africa, this 13th day of October 2006 on behalf of the International Zoo Educators Association:
+Done at Hong Kong, China, this 4th day of September 2014 on behalf of the International Zoo Educators Association:

 Conference venues and schedules shall coincide as closely as possible with the schedule and venue of the WAZA Conference, whenever possible, in order to facilitate closer cooperation and communication between zoo educators and zoo directors.
 It is the goal of the Association to rotate the biennial conference to different regions every two years, provided that an appropriate host site is available.
 Prior to the Conference in a particular year, the relevant Regional Representatives, in consultation with the President, should solicit offers of a host site for the next Conference, and for four years hence.
 This will put the Association on a schedule of deciding on a Conference location as far in advance as possible.

 The content of the biennial conference shall be determined by the President and the Executive Board in close consultation with the Conference host.
 The Conference host will work closely with the President and Executive Board in planning the Conference activities beginning two years before the conference and accelerate in the year prior.

 Using established guidelines, the host will be responsible for all practical aspects of organizing the Conference.
 Written guidelines will be provided by the Association.
 The expenses of the conference should be covered by conference fees and/or underwriting provided by the host facility.
 In cases where the host zoo is in the developing world, the Association will consider providing modest support to cover some costs, provided a detailed budget is submitted to the Executive Board for consideration at least one full year in advance.